The Breadwinner (2017 film): Plot

 Parvana and Shauzia take a hard labor job where Idrees was also present.
-He recognises her, and, after being hit abruptly by Parvana with a brick, tries to kill her as she flees with Shauzia.
-Parvana and Shauzia manage to hide, and Idrees is abruptly called away to fight in war, never to be seen again.
+He makes fun of them for their weakness when Shauzia rests, and shoves Parvana onto the ground.
+Looking into her eyes, he recognizes her, and after being hit abruptly by Parvana with a brick, tries to kill her as she flees with Shauzia.
+Parvana and Shauzia manage to hide, and Idrees is abruptly called away to fight in the United States invasion of Afghanistan.
 When Parvana returns home, Fattema pleads with her to stop the dangerous plot, telling her that her relatives accepted Soraya and that they will be collected the day after next.
 Parvana agrees on the condition that she gets to visit Nurullah in prison to tell him where they are going, as Razaq has a cousin who works there that will let her in.
-She tearfully bids farewell to Shauzia, promising that they will meet 20 years from then.
+She tearfully bids farewell to Shauzia, promising that they will meet each other again sometime in the future, which she predicts will be in exactly twenty years.
 However, as Parvana travels to the prison, Fattema's cousin arrives early and forces them to come with him without Parvana, as the war is starting and the roads will soon be blocked.
 Fattema eventually stands up to her cousin in a furious manner, refusing to let him take them further, and he leaves the family stranded on the road.

 Parvana arrives at the prison, where she finds Razaq.
 After Parvana reveals that she is Nurullah's daughter, Razaq informs her that his cousin has left to fight, but he will retrieve Nurullah.
-As the prison is being cleared out of weak prisoners who are unable to fight, Parvana witnesses their execution.
-Terrified, she gathers her courage to stay by finishing the tale of the boy, who she turns into Sulayman, revealing that he died after picking up a "toy" on the street, which was actually a land mine that exploded.
-Razaq is shot on the shoulder while rescuing the weak Nurullah, but the wound was not fatal and he reunites the father and daughter.
-Parvana takes her father away, where they will soon reunite with the rest of the family and escape from Afghanistan together, as the two continue the story they were telling each other at the start of the film.
+Parvana witnesses the execution of weak prisoners who are unable to fight.
+Terrified, she gathers her courage to stay by finishing the tale of the boy, who she turns into Sulayman, revealing that he died after picking up a toy he found in the middle of the street, which was actually a land mine, and it exploded when he picked it up.
+Razaq is shot on the shoulder while rescuing the weak Nurullah, but the wound was not fatal and he reunites the two.
+Parvana takes Nurullah away, where they will soon reunite with the rest of the family and escape from Afghanistan together, as the two continue the story they were telling each other at the start of the film.